 Because you will need to log in to complete your downloads, you will need to create an account, or log in to your existing account.
 You cannot check out as a guest in this situation.

 Once the order is 'Completed', you will be able to download your digital products.
 This will depend on your payment method.
-Often orders will be 'completed' immediately if paid by credit card or PayPal.
+Often orders will be 'completed' immediately if paid by PayPal.
 But having physical products included with digital products on a single order, or problems with the payment processing, could delay order finalization.
 We will be able to help you finalize your order to 'Completed' during our normal office hours.